ESPN Megacast: Funday Football

 On October 1, 2023, ESPN presented a kid-friendly alternate animated broadcast of the London game between the Atlanta Falcons and the Jacksonville Jaguars, focused on the popular Pixar franchise Toy Story.
 Similar to the “NHL Big City Greens Classic” that aired in March, this broadcast also animated every player on a football field board game in the middle of Andy’s Room.
 ESPN's Drew Carter and Booger McFarland called the game with Pepper Persley, who has reported for ESPN during their KidsCast coverage of the MLB Little League Classic, reporting from the sidelines.
 Toy Story characters also appeared throughout the broadcast, including a halftime show featuring Toy Story 4 character Duke Caboom that was animated by ESPN Creative Studio.
 This broadcast aired on Disney+ and ESPN+, alongside the main broadcast.

 Funday Football returned for 2024, this time being centered around The Simpsons.
 Presented during the Cincinnati Bengals-Dallas Cowboys Monday Night Football game on December 9, the broadcast called The Simpsons Funday Football featured an animated Atoms Stadium in Springfield, with all Bengals and Cowboys players being animated, and was centered around two of the show's main characters: Bart Simpson (voiced by Nancy Cartwright) and Homer Simpson (voiced by Dan Castellaneta).
 ESPN's Drew Carter returned to call Funday Football, this time being joined by NFL Live's Dan Orlovsky and Mina Kimes, with Lisa Simpson (voiced by Yeardley Smith) and Marge Simpson (voiced by Julie Kavner) roaming the sidelines and interviewing players during the game.
 Hank Azaria also contributed his voice acting work to the broadcast.
 Airing alongside the main broadcast on ESPN and ABC, as well as the Manningcast on ESPN2, this broadcast aired on Disney+ and ESPN+, with the latter simulcasting all broadcasts.
 The special also aired on NFL Network on December 10, and on Disney Channel, Disney XD and FX on December 11, FXX on December 13, and will be broadcast (live or taped) in more than 145 countries.

-Funday Football is scheduled to returned for 2025, centered around Monsters, Inc during the Philadelphia Eagles-Los Angeles Chargers Monday Night Football game on December 8.